Jan 07,2023

 The “bomb” aspect of a bath bomb is the fizziness.
 But what’s going on in those spheres that make them so fizzy?
 Two of the key ingredients to a bath bomb are citric acid and sodium bicarbonate.
 You might also know sodium bicarbonate by its more common name, baking soda.
 These two ingredients are what cause the impressive and delightful fizz when the bath bomb enters the water.

 When sodium bicarbonate (NaHCO3) comes in contact with water, the sodium (Na) molecules break off from the bicarbonate (HCO3).
 At the same time, the citric acid is dissolving, with a single hydrogen ion (H+) separating from the rest of the molecule.
-When the released hydrogen ion from the citric acid encounters the bicarbonate from the baking soda another reaction happens!
+Another reaction happens when the released hydrogen ion from the citric acid encounters the bicarbonate from the baking soda!
 This time, carbon dioxide (CO2) gas is released as one of the end products.
-The carbon dioxide forms bubbles in the soap and bath water, and rushes to the surface with a delightful fizz.
+The carbon dioxide forms bubbles in the soap and bath water and rushes to the surface with a delightful fizz.

-As with food products, bath bombs too have ingredients with an expiration date and a recommended shelf life.
-The shelf life of bath bombs refers to how long you can store them, and they still maintain full effectiveness.
-A bath bomb has an average shelf life of about six months.
+As with food products, bath bombs have ingredients with an expiration date and a recommended shelf life.
+The shelf life of bath bombs refers to how long they can be stored without losing their full effectiveness.
+An average bath bomb has an average shelf life of about six months.

 Common bath bomb ingredients include citric acid and sodium bicarbonate (baking soda).
 While baking soda and citric acid both have long shelf lives, citric acid starts losing its potency as time passes.
 However, you can easily preserve the potency of the citric acid by storing it in a tightly sealed container.

-When they are exposed to water or moisture, bath bombs tend to create an acid-base reaction.
-If they are exposed too much to the moisture in the air, they might not fizz anymore and would begin to lose their effective properties.
+When exposed to water or moisture, bath bombs tend to create an acid-base reaction.
+If they are exposed too much to the moisture in the air, they might not fizz anymore and begin to lose their effective properties.

-The fresher your bath bomb is, the faster they fizz, and the better they work.
+The fresher your bath bomb is, the faster it fizzs and the better it works.
 You can utilize tight bulk bath bomb containers to store your fizzies for a long time, and they'll still be usable, but they cannot work effectively as compared to fresh ones.

-You should store bath bombs in a cool and dry place such as basements or cupboards.
-If you like in a humid environment, you can ensure your bath bombs are properly stored with a dehumidifier.
+Bath bombs should be stored in cool and dry places, such as basements or cupboards.
+If you like them in a humid environment, you can ensure they are properly stored with a dehumidifier.

 How Long Do Bath Bomb Ingredients Last?

-While storing your bath bombs in a bathroom cupboard appears to make sense, you also need to consider that they will be exposed to moisture and steam.
+While storing bath bombs in a bathroom cupboard seems sensible, you should also consider that they will be exposed to moisture and steam.

 Since bath bombs contain a variety of fresh ingredients, this type of exposure can affect their longevity, which could reduce the shelf life of the package.

-The usual shelf life for some of the ingredients used in bath bombs are:
+The usual shelf life for some of the ingredients used in bath bombs is as follows:

 Essential Oils: Anywhere between 1-8 years depending on storage conditions and usage.